 The blasphemous spectacle took place today at 3:00 pm local time at the Vatican.
 The Anglican liturgy that was celebrated was not a “Mass” but what is known as “Choral Evensong”, which is basically the Anglican equivalent to Catholic Solemn Vespers.
 The liturgical rite was according to the 1662 Anglican Book of Common Prayer (see press release, footnote 3).
 Apparently the only way nowadays to get the Vatican to permit a liturgy from before 1962 is if you promise to use a non-Catholic one.

 Who was in attendance?
 According to the report by Diane Montagna linked above, Anglican Archlayman David Moxon, director of the Anglican Centre in Rome, presided.
 The music was sung by the Choir of Merton College, Oxford.
-On the “Catholic” side, there was “Archbishop” Arthur Roche, Vatican Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments, once appointed to this position by Benedict XVI.
+On the “Catholic” side, among others there was “Cardinal” George Pell, currently the Vatican’s Prefect of the Secretariat for the Economy, and “Archbishop” Arthur Roche, Vatican Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments, once appointed to this position by Benedict XVI.
 He gave a sermon.
 As for “Pope” Francis, no, he did not attend.
 But keep in mind that this doesn’t mean he doesn’t approve of the sacrilege.
 Although the official approval was given by “Cardinal” Angelo Comastri, who is “Archpriest” of St. Peter’s Basilica, this profanation could never have taken place without approval from the very top.
 And of course we all know what Francis thinks about joint worship with heretics and profaning the sacred.

-There is also a very brief video available, albeit only of the procession at the conclusion of the service:
+The Tablet‘s Rome correspondent, Christopher Lamb, has provided the following very brief video of the procession at the conclusion of the service: